WELCOME TO THE ASSESSOR’S OFFICIAL WEBSITE

 This website now features access to Hampton’s online GIS Manager; this site allows Hampton to share its parcel data with property owners, real estate professionals and other members of the community to query, browse, report and print maps including a full list of overlay maps, abutter lists and property information including a link to Vision's online assessment data base all from their own computers.

-The Vision data base can also be accessed through http://gis.vgsi.com/HamptonNH/ which will allow you to view the assessing data of all properties located within the Town.
+The Vision online data base can also be accessed through this link http://gis.vgsi.com/HamptonNH/ which allows you to view the assessing data of all properties located within the Town.
 Just a reminder that the on line data base is updated monthly, so you may want to verify any recent sale or ownership information with the assessing office as our information is the official and the most current data available.

 On this website you can find valuable information, as well as get answers to some frequently asked questions.
 You can also download application forms relating to our available exemptions and credits on the FORMS tab located at the top of this page.

 The Assessor’s office is here to assist the public with inquiries into our public records relating to property record cards, tax maps, sales data, ownership information, abutter lists, and provide specialized reports and various other informational services.

 The Hampton Assessing Department is responsible for discovering, identifying, and valuing all real estate within the town boundaries.
 The Assessor’s primary responsibility is to estimate the fair market value of your property at least once within every five year certification cycle, as well as, working to maintain assessment equity between property classes during the interim years so that you and other taxpayers may contribute your fair share of support for the community services you receive.
 For these services to continue, other agencies, as well as the town, must levy taxes.
 Here again, state laws define the powers of these taxing agencies and the kinds of properties that are exempt from taxes, such as schools, churches and charitable organizations.